Individual Educational Needs

 - Quality First Teaching is the first step in meeting the needs of all students; our teachers adapt learning situations and resources so that all students can make progress.

-- We share key information with staff, via a student profile, detailing areas of need and appropriate strategies, as well as highlighting strengths.
+- We share key information with staff, via the SEN register and, where appropriate, a student profile, detailing areas of need and appropriate strategies for students identified as requiring bespoke support.

 - Teaching assistants work closely with teaching staff, this enables students to access the curriculum alongside their peers, supporting them to overcome barriers to learning and to develop their independent learning skills.